Made for NY middle school classrooms

 Students are more engaged when science feels local.
 That's why Stile has developed a set of brand-new lessons and investigations drawn directly from New York, the kind of science that's happening right outside students' classroom window.

-The New York State Intermediate Level (SIL) Science Sample test aims to measure students' science knowledge and critical thinking ability.
+The New York State Intermediate Level (ILS) Science Sample test aims to measure students' science knowledge and critical thinking ability.
 Stile's curriculum precisely scaffolds both, providing students with plenty of opportunities to practice and excel on the actual assessment.

-New York SIL Test
+New York ILS Test

 Question